When Painlev\'e-Gullstrand coordinates fail: Martel-Poisson family of charts for de Sitter space

 \section{Martel-Poisson family of charts for de Sitter space}

 Various coordinate charts in de Sitter space are reviewed in Refs.~\cite{EriksenGron,Pascu}.
 Here we limit ourselves to the Poisson-Martel family of charts and its limits.
-Begin from the de Sitter line element in Schwarzschild-like (or curvature) coordinates

-where $H$ is constant and the line element is locally static in the region $0\leq R\leq H^{-1}$, and define a new time coordinate $\bar{T}$ by\footnote{Changing the sign of the term in $dR$ in Eq.~(\ref{dSdT}) leaves $d\bar{T}$ an exact differential and changes the sign of $dR/d\tau$ and switches from ingoing to outgoing geodesics and {\em vice-versa}.
+Begin from the de Sitter line element in Schwarzschild-like (or curvature) coordinates \be ds^2 =-\left(1-H^2R^2\right)dT^2 +\frac{dR^2}{1-H^2R^2} +R^2 d\Omega_{(2)}^2 \equiv -fdT^2 +\frac{dR^2}{f} +R^2 d\Omega_{(2)}^2 \,, \ee where $H$ is constant and the line element is locally static in the region $0\leq R\leq H^{-1}$, and define a new time coordinate $\bar{T}$ by\footnote{Changing the sign of the term in $dR$ in Eq.~(\ref{dSdT}) leaves $d\bar{T}$ an exact differential and changes the sign of $dR/d\tau$ and switches from ingoing to outgoing geodesics and {\em vice-versa}.
 Since in the following we are already considering both outgoing and ingoing geodesics, we do not need to include a $\pm $ sign here.} \be d\bar{T}= dT + \frac{ \sqrt{1-pf}}{f} \, dR \,, \ee where $p$ is a parameter labelling different charts.
 Clearly, the components of the differential $d\bar{T}=c_1 dT +c_2 dR$ satisfy $ \partial c_1 / \partial R = \partial c_2 / \partial T$ and $d\bar{T}$ is exact.